InterviewTests/TesteiOSv2/README.md

 Obs.:
 * CPF must have 11 numbers
-* password must have 1 uppercase, 1 alphanumeric and 1 especial character
+* Password must have 1 uppercase, 1 alphanumeric and 1 especial character

 Although simple, it is being used: